Rear area postal service

 Deutsche Bergverwaltung Valenciennes

-Following the movement of German troops behind the Siegfried Line and the British attacks around Arras, the Supreme Command decided on 12th April 1917 to reorganise the north of the front and disband the 1st Army.
-On 19th April 1917, the Lines of Communication Inspector Franke published a notice announcing that the Kommandantur districts of CAMBRAI, VALENCIENNES, ARTRES, SOLESMES, LE QUESNOY and BAVAY were to be attached to the 2nd Army's L. of C.
+Following the withdrawal of German troops behind the Siegfried Line and the British offensives around ARRAS, the Supreme Command decided on 12 April 1917 to reorganise the northern sector of the front and disband the 1st Army.
+On 19 April 1917, Lines of Communication Inspector Franke issued a notice announcing that the Kommandantur districts of CAMBRAI, VALENCIENNES, ARTRES, SOLESMES, LE QUESNOY and BAVAY were to be attached to the 2nd Army's Lines of Communication.

 LOURCHES to LILLE (6th Army).
 Letter examined by the Bergverwaltung (initialled 'v Oh').
 Postal control carried out on 13th July 1916 by the 6th Army postal control centre (stamp "Zulässig Postüberwachungsstelle 6.
 Armee").